Japanese knotweed across Europe

 The European Union (EU) has guidelines regarding the management and control of Japanese knotweed.
 In 2019, the European Parliament adopted a resolution on invasive alien species, which includes measures to prevent and manage the spread of non-native species such as Japanese knotweed.

 The resolution emphasises the importance of preventing the introduction of invasive alien species into the EU and calls for the development of effective management and control measures for existing invasive species.
-Furthermore, it highlights the need for increased public awareness and education regarding invasive species and encourages cooperation between member states to address the issue.
+Furthermore, it highlights the need for greater public awareness and education on invasive species and encourages cooperation among member states to address the issue.

-In addition to the resolution, The EU has also developed a list of invasive alien species of Union concern, which includes Japanese knotweed.
-This list serves as a basis for coordinated action at the EU level to prevent the spread of these species.
-It includes measures such as not allowing the sale, transport, and release into the environment.
+In addition to the resolution, the EU has also developed a list of invasive alien species of Union concern, which includes Japanese knotweed.
+This list serves as the basis for coordinated EU-level action to prevent the spread of these species.
+It includes measures such as not allowing the sale, transport, or release into the environment.

-Overall, the EU is committed to addressing the issue of invasive alien species, including Japanese knotweed, and has developed a range of measures and guidelines to help manage and control their spread.
+Overall, the EU is committed to addressing invasive alien species, including Japanese knotweed, and has developed a range of measures and guidelines to help manage and control their spread.

 Increasing public awareness